Geometric formulas on Rumely's weight function and crucial measure in non-archimedean dynamics: Introduction

-Using \eqref{eq:conjugate}, we improve Rumely \cite[Proposition 2.3]{Rumely13} in such a finer form that $\Crucial_f$ (or $\ordRes_f$) is directly related to the chordal derivative $f^{\#}(a)$ of $f$ (see Definition \ref{th:chordal}) at each fixed point $a\in\bP^1$ of $f$; this kind of relationship, in a less direct way, has been investigated only in the case where $\deg f=2$ in \cite{DJR15}.
+The following is obtained by differentiating $\Crucial_f$ on $(\sH^1,\rho)$ using \eqref{eq:conjugate}, and improves Rumely \cite[Proposition 2.3]{Rumely13} so that at any classical fixed point $a\in\bP^1$ of $f$, $\Crucial_f$ (or $\ordRes_f$) is directly related to the chordal derivative $f^{\#}(a)$ (see Definition \ref{th:chordal}); this kind of relationship, in a less explicit way, has been known only in the case where $d=2$ in \cite{DJR15}.